Workers’ Compensation For White Finger Syndrome

 - Your fingers throb or swell up when they warm up.

 Why You Need to See a Doctor For White Finger Syndrome

 The longer you have Raynaud’s Phenomenon or white finger syndrome, the more damage occurs to the arteries that supply your fingers with blood.
 Over time, those arteries that get constricted or narrowed when it is cold out can become permanently thickened—the walls of the arteries thicken, not the overall inside diameter.
 This further constricts the blood flow to your fingers and hands.
 If the arteries become severely blocked, ulcers and gangrene from dead tissue can form, posing the threat of amputation.

 An Orlando Workers’ Compensation Attorney Can Help You File a Claim

 Employers and insurance carriers typically do everything they can to avoid paying out workers’ compensation benefits, which cover full medical expenses and partial wage replacement.
 If you have developed white finger syndrome and you regularly work with hand-held power tools or vibrating machinery, chances are that your line of work caused the damage to your arteries.
 Your employer should be held responsible for paying workers’ compensation benefits.
-Call our Orlando workers’ compensation attorneys at the Payer Law Group today at 407-307-2979 to schedule a free consultation.
+Call our Orlando workers’ compensation attorneys at the Payer Law today at 407-307-2979 to schedule a free consultation.